What do we mean by managed telehealth (telehealth)?

 Remote monitoring (telehealth) can improve condition management for both patients and clinicians by providing care closer to home, enhancing the quality of life and outcomes for patients and delivering a more efficient health service through patient self-management and fewer hospitalisations.

-Why is remote monitoring (telehealth) important?
+Why is managed telehealth (telehealth) important?

 Remote monitoring (telehealth) addresses the growing demographic and financial pressures facing health services: